-In the Scheme, benefits are tested each year against

-the AA over the Pension Input Period (PIP), which is 6 April to 5 April for the 2024-2025 tax year and any subsequent tax years; these benefits will be the employer contributions and any contributions you make to the Scheme - this is called the Pension Input Amount (PIA).
+In the Scheme, benefits are tested each year against the AA over the Pension Input Period (PIP), which is 6 April to 5 April for the 2022-2023 tax year and any subsequent tax years; these benefits will be the employer contributions and any contributions you make to the Scheme - this is called the Pension Input Amount (PIA).

 If you make contributions to any other registered pension scheme these will also count towards the AA limit.
-If you're an active hybrid member your DB benefits and your ongoing contributions will be taken into account and tested against the AA limit - the guide 'Your DB and DC pension benefits working together' tells you more.
+If you're an active hybrid member your DB benefits and your ongoing contributions will be taken into account and tested against the AA limit - pages 8 and 9 of the guide 'Your DB and DC pension benefits working together' tells you more.